kovacsv/Online3DViewer/README.md

 This repository contains the source code of the https://3dviewer.net website and the library behind it.
 Online 3D Viewer is a free and open source web solution to visualize and explore 3D models right in your browser.

-* **Online 3D Viewer Website**: Source code of the web solution with all of the pages and functions.
-It uses the engine under the hood.
-* **Online 3D Viewer Engine**: Sorce code of the library to visualize models easily on your own website.
-See more information in the developer documentation.

 [![Build status](https://ci.appveyor.com/api/projects/status/exypq43a8kjby5n0?svg=true)](https://ci.appveyor.com/project/kovacsv/online3dviewer)
 [![Build Status](https://travis-ci.com/kovacsv/Online3DViewer.svg?branch=master)](https://travis-ci.com/kovacsv/Online3DViewer)
 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/kovacsv/Online3DViewer.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/kovacsv/Online3DViewer/context:javascript)